OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

-Skip to search.

-*   _New User?_ Register
-*   _Sign In_
-*   Help

-Preview Mail w/ Y!
-Toolbar

-*     Notifications Help

-*   Mail

-*   My Y!
-*   Yahoo!

-Yahoo!
-Privacy Search Search Web Breaking News Visit Yahoo!
-News for the latest. ×Close this window

-*   Home
-*   Products
-*   Topics
-*   Preferences
-*   Help

-*   WHAT THIS PRIVACY POLICY COVERS
-*   INFORMATION COLLECTION AND USE
-*   INFORMATION SHARING AND DISCLOSURE
-*   COOKIES
-*   YOUR ABILITY TO EDIT AND DELETE YOUR ACCOUNT INFORMATION AND PREFERENCES
-*   CONFIDENTIALITY AND SECURITY
-*   CHANGES TO THIS PRIVACY POLICY
-*   QUESTIONS AND SUGGESTIONS

-Email Print WHAT THIS PRIVACY POLICY COVERS Yahoo! takes your privacy seriously.
+WHAT THIS PRIVACY POLICY COVERS Yahoo! takes your privacy seriously.
 Please read the following to learn more about our privacy policy.

+The federal government and technology industry have developed practical tips to help you guard against Internet fraud, secure your computer and protect your personal information.

 How Yahoo!
 Uses Your Personal Information